m-hatch/Youtube-TV/README.md

 * `sortList`: (Boolean) If `true`, this option will sort the video list by date uploaded.
 * `reverseList`: (Boolean) If `true`, this option will reverse order of the videos.
 (Can be combined with other sorting option to reverse after sorting).
 * `shuffleList`: (Boolean) If `true`, this option will shuffle the video list.
 (Useful for music playlists).
+* `showLikes`: (Boolean) If `true`, this option will display the Like Count under Views in the video list.
 * `wmode`: (String) Sets the Window Mode property for transparency, layering, and positioning in the browser.
 Values can be: `window` - movie plays in its own rectangular window on a web page. `opaque` - the movie hides everything on the page behind it. `transparent` - the background of the HTML page shows through all transparent portions of the movie, this may slow animation performance.
-* `events`: The respective events will fire when key actions in the player have been called
+* `events`: The respective events will fire when key actions in the player have been called.

 ## Responsive Design